 Ipas has collaborated with Mexican state and federal Ministry of Health authorities, health-care professionals and civil society members since 1995 to improve reproductive health care throughout the country.
 Programs include work to strengthen health systems by training safe abortion providers and clinic staff, as well as by supporting health centers’ efforts to ensure high-quality abortion care.
-Ipas advocates for laws and policies that advance women’s right to abortion, conducts community education to reduce abortion stigma, trains young advocates for sexual and reproductive rights, and collaborates on multimedia campaigns in Mexico City to inform women and girls on how to access safe abortion.
-Ipas Mexico is one of the five Mexican organizations that comprise the National Alliance for the Right to Choose (Alianza Nacional por el Derecho a Decidir, or ANDAR), which works to promote women’s sexual and reproductive rights.
+Ipas conducts community education to reduce abortion stigma and trains young advocates for sexual and reproductive rights.
+Ipas is one of the five Mexican organizations that comprise the National Alliance for the Right to Choose (Alianza Nacional por el Derecho a Decidir, or ANDAR), which works to promote women’s sexual and reproductive rights.